 A clean sheet of paper - something special

 That cab-forward proportion is very new.
 The chopped-off tail - a product of aerodynamic requirements - with its square edges and cut-back section, is different too.
-There are several neat details too, such as the inner grille which rolls into the section of the car and becomes a scoop through which air is channelled up the bonnet and right over the roof.
+There are several neat details, such as the inner grille which rolls into the section of the car and becomes a scoop through which air is channelled up the bonnet and right over the roof.
 Oh, and those Velar-derived door handles, which shuttle out to greet you when you unlock the car, are very cool too.

 Step inside Pandora's box

-However, as with most EVs, there's much more on offer in the iPace to help you optimise for its electrifications.
-You get a smartphone app for remote control - preheating, locking, starting charging, etc.
+However, as with most EVs, there's much more on offer in the i-Pace to help you optimise for its electrifications.
+You get a smartphone app for remote control - preheating, locking, starting charging, and so forth.

 But Jaguar has added a few, critical and well-judged EV-specific elements into the in-car interface.
 A power/charge swing-o-meter in the instrument cluster replaces the rev counter of petrol cars, so you can see when recovering energy.
 And a 'My EV' menu in the centre display features a lovely hologram of an i-Pace to show its charge status and range.

-Jaguar is quick to point out that over each 200-300 mile cycle, the car learns not only how you drive but where and in what conditions it's being driven, to build up a much more accurate range prediction.
-To this end, after a bit of gentle town and country driving at the start of the launch drive, we actually saw the range figure going up.
+Jaguar is quick to point out that over each 300 mile cycle the car learns not only how you drive but where and in what conditions it's being driven, to build up a much more accurate range prediction.
+It's always adjusting, to give a best possible figure in front of your eyes - which is great.

 Meanwhile, out in the world of faster public charging points, a 50kW fast charger can provide an 80 percent battery charge in 85 minutes.
 While the Motorway Rapid (100kW) chargers can manage 80 percent in 40 minutes.
 Which really starts to make very long journeys in the i-Pace a viable proposition.